Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-3d-print-python-project/docs/README.md

 # 🖨️ Python Project - 3D Print Store

 A full-featured Django application built to power a customizable 3D printing storefront.
 This platform enables seamless product management, dynamic order processing, and real-time customization for both customers and administrators.
-With a modern, responsive frontend styled using Tailwind CSS and a robust backend architecture, this application delivers a smooth and intuitive user experience.
+With a modern and responsive frontend styled using Tailwind CSS, and a robust backend architecture, this application delivers a smooth and intuitive user experience.

 ## ✨ Features